nbarnum/terraform-proxmox-demo/README.md

     ...
     ```

 6. Update variables in the `variables.tf` file

     Review all variables and makes sure to match them to your environment.
-Search for `TODO:` to make identifying needed updates.
+Search for `TODO:` to make identifying needed updates easier.

     Example VM config: